appetitlang/appetit/docs/DEV_GUIDELINES.md

     * All strings in sample code should be ColouriseGreen
     * All values in errors should be ColouriseYellow
-    * All else including full lines of code should be ColouriseMagenta This is a work in progress so please do feel free to suggest errors where appropriate.
+    * All else including full lines of code should be ColouriseMagenta **This is a work in progress so please do feel free to suggest errors where appropriate.
+I don't think this is consistent so far and is an ongoing area of improvement.**